araeubig/Raspberry-Pi-Dashboard/README.md

 - HomeAssistant,
 - OpenHAB or
 - IOTStack (with the desired containers)

-In the end, however, this is irrelevant, as it is all about DIN-compliant installation and the dashboard.
+In the end, however, this is irrelevant, as it is all about DIN-compliant installation and the working dashboard.
 ## Example screenshots
 ### Waveshare 1.69" 240x280 display (landscape orientation)
 #### Startup